Shine-Bright-Meow/SlimeVR-Docs-Site/src/diy/smol-slime.md

 1. Click the "Connect to Port" button.
 1. Enter ```clear``` to unpair all of your trackers from the Receiver.
 1. Enter ```pair``` to enter pairing mode on your Receiver.
 1. Connect a tracker to your computer via USB cable and make sure the power switch is on.
-(So the tracker can run on battery when unplugged for 6-sided calibration.)
+(So the tracker can run on battery when unplugged for 6-Side calibration.)
 1. Select your tracker from the Device List.
 1. Click the "Connect to Port" button.
 1. Enter ```dfu``` to go into DFU Mode.
 1. Copy the UF2 file onto your tracker.
-1. 6-sided calibration will start right away (this can be redone with ```6-side``` command if needed.)
+1. Enter ```6-side``` to start 6-Side calibration.
-1. After 6-sided calibration, enter ```calibrate``` to calibrate the ZRO.
+1. After 6-Side calibration, enter ```calibrate``` to calibrate the ZRO.
 1. Enter ```pair``` to enter pairing mode.
 1. Wait for the tracker to pair to the Receiver, and then disconnect.
 1. Repeat process for all trackers.